davetron5000/wtf-is-a-webpack/markdown/css.md

 To bring in Tachyons to our CSS bundle we `import` it just like anything else:

-!CREATE_FILE js/index.js
+!EDIT_FILE js/index.js /* */
-import "tachyons";
-import "../css/styles.css";
-import markdownPreviewer from "./markdownPreviewer";

-window.onload = function() {
+{
-  document.getElementById("editor").addEventListener(
-      "submit",
-      markdownPreviewer.attachPreviewer(
-        document,    // pass in document
-        "source",    // id of source textarea
-        "preview")); // id of preview DOM element
-};
+  "match": "import",
+  "insert_before": [
+    "import \"tachyons\";"
+  ]
+}
-!END CREATE_FILE
+!END EDIT_FILE

 If you run Webpack now, you'll see the size of our CSS bundle increase, due to the inclusion of Tachyons.
 But, let's actually use it so we can see it working.

 We'll use some of Tachyons' styles on `<body>` to set the colors, as well as pad the UI a bit (since Tachyons includes a reset):